ikanko1989/CRC-project/README.md

 __2. Custom Domain and HTTPS__
 •	_Domain Name_: Used Amazon Route 53 to manage domain name.
 If you don’t have a domain, you can register one through Route 53 or another registrar.
-•	_CloudFront Distribution_: Set up an AWS CloudFront distribution to cache and serve my website content globally with low latency.CloudFront also provides HTTPS support.
+•	_CloudFront Distribution_: Set up an AWS CloudFront distribution to cache and serve my website content globally with low latency.
+CloudFront also provides HTTPS support.
 •	_SSL/TLS Certificate_: Used AWS Certificate Manager (ACM) to provision an SSL/TLS certificate for my domain, enabling HTTPS to secure the site.